INUJIMA ART HOUSE PROJECT

 SUMMARY

 Spread across the village are a series of gallery the host unique contemporary works of art.
 Using a mix of refurbished homes and free standing contemporary architecture, SANAA created a unique set of simple structures designed as an elegant canvas for each sculptural work.
 Tickets to the Art House Project are included with the ticket for the Seirensho Art Museum and should not be overlooked.
+As with many museums in Japan, photography inside museums and exhibition spaces is restricted so many of the images below only depict the building and not the works of art contained within.

 ACCESS: